 A \$ 100.00- reactivation fee applies if materials are submitted after the renewal due date.
-This fee should be paid along with the current renewal fees and a Continuing Practice Journal must be submitted for the current triennial period.
+This fee should be paid along with the current renewal fees, CEUs and must be submitted for the current triennial period.
 Failure to pay the reactivation fee will result in the certification remaining in an inactive status, even if the renewal fees and Journal have been submitted.